-TRADING ACROSS BORDERS
+TRADING ACROSS BORDERS What are the details?

 The indicators reported here for Kyrgyz Republic are based on a set of specific predefined procedures for trading a shipment of goods by the most widely used mode of transport (whether sea, land, air or some combination of these).
 The information on the time and cost to complete export and import is collected from local freight forwarders, customs brokers and traders.